-The Principal and/or Deputy Principal will write to parents throughout the academic year and notifications about forthcoming events will also be shared on the College's website and social media platforms.
+You will receive a half-termly update from the Principal who will write to parents during the academic year.
+You will receive letters and emails and notifications about forthcoming events which will also be shared on the College's website and social media platforms.
+To ensure that you receive up to date information please ensure that you remain subscribed to College communications and that we have an accurate email address for you.